-Around 4:00 am on Tuesday morning on the 11th of April 2017.
-I was woken by The 4:00 am alarm.
-4:00 am is very critical to my job hence the need I set my alarm to wake me up by that time - not minding whether I was on vacation or not.
+At about 4:00 am on Tuesday morning on the April 11th, 2017.
+I was awoken by the 4:00 am alarm.
+4:00 am is very critical to my job hence the need I set my alarm to wake me up by that time – not minding whether I was on vacation or not.
 I reminded myself I was on vacation and also that I have not decided on how I am going to do my planned trip to Niger after the issues I experienced in East Africa the previous day.
 I searched and found a plane to Sokoto from Lagos that morning.
 I made reservations since it was very close to Niger Republic.
-Going to Niger and Niamey the capital required one to travel to Kebbi or Sokoto states and then cross the border into Niger.
-A few Nigerien who live around had earlier advised I may have to travel through the Kebbi border but it was unfortunate there were no direct flights to Kebbi from Lagos but to Sokoto had several of them.
+Going to Niger and Niamey the capital, required one to travel to Kebbi or Sokoto states and then cross the border into Niger.
+A few Nigerians who live around had earlier advised I may have to travel through the Kebbi border but it was unfortunate there were no direct flights to Kebbi from Lagos but to Sokoto had several of them.

-Not knowing what to expect in Niger, I picked my bag and left for the airport at around 8:30 am.
+Not knowing what to expect in Niger, I picked my bag and left for the airport at about 8:30 am.
 On my way to the airport, I noticed one of the facilities of the airport authority was on fire.
 I watched with other onlookers, started a Facebook life video when I noticed it was getting out of hand and the arrival of the fire fighters.
-I was a bit carried away but I left the scene after roughly 10 minutes of recording and sharing the video with my friends.
-To cut the long story short, we boarded, first flew to Kaduna before flying to Sokoto.
+I was a bit carried away but I left the scene after about 10 minutes of recording and sharing the video with my friends.
+In precis, we boarded, first flight to Kaduna before flying to Sokoto.
 The total flight time was around 2 hours.
-At Sokoto, I noticed an extremely high temperature of 41 degrees Celsius.
+At the Sadiq Abubakar III International Airport in Sokoto, I noticed an extremely high temperature of 41 degrees Celsius.

 After the ‘oga to oga’ talk inside between the two bosses, the Niger officer took my passport and stamped it and Mr Ibrahim now asked me to give them anything I had.
 Well, I had to give them 5000cfa eventually – to prove it’s not that am broke that I did not want to pay what they demanded as it was illegal.